Imperial Chinese Telegraph Administration

+After the 1911 Revolution and the reformation of the Qing Empire into The Republic of China, the ITA remained a facet of the Ministry of Posts and Communications, the newly renamed Ministry of Communications.
+Prior to 1911, there was on going debate within China about the Qing's decision to nationalize all of the industries that made up the Ministry of Communications, which would serve as fuel on the revolutionary fire.
+The ITA would remain a nationalized entity under the Ministry of Communications which would give name to the influential Communications Clique during the Warlord Era.

 While the Qing's efforts to centralize by expanding and controlling telegraphy would eventually resolve into the extremely centralized People's Republic of China, telegraphy in the short term proved to have both an nationalizing and democratizing effect.
-Telegraphy transcend geography in such a way that allowed people to see the whole of humanity more so than any communication medium before it, and resulted in the novel concepts of governance that pervaded the 20th century such as nationalism and communism.
+Telegraphy transcended geography in such a way that allowed people to see the whole of humanity more so than any communication medium before it, and resulted in the novel concepts of governance that pervaded the 20th century such as nationalism and communism.
 The ability to communicate with far away people and swiftly learn about events on the other side of the globe has fostered both unity and alienation in the international community.

 In China, as the Qing attempted to tighten their control over networks of communication, local telegraph magnates like Jing Yuanshan the head of the Shanghai Telegraph Administration found ways to utilize the burgeoning technology to counter state power.
 After an edict issued by Empress Dowager Cixi in 1900 in which she attempted to position a puppet imperial family member as an heir to the recently deceased Emperor Guangxu, Jing sent a protest telegram to the Zongli Yamen, the Qing's foreign policy agency, cosigned by 1,231 of Shanghai's powerful.